Ryanderson94/fintech_project_2/README.md

 This Application features the following upgrades:

 1. Sentiment Analysis using recent news on any ticker to gauge the current market's sentiment on that ticker.
-2. Enhanced Algorithmic Trading Bot powered by our Machine Learning Models.
+2. An enhanced Algorithmic Trading Bot powered by our Machine Learning Models.
 3. User friendly UI for customers to easily research, select, and begin trading their preferred stock.

 ### NOTE
-* A subscription to utilize Alpaca's Api is needed to run the AutoTrader Pro.
+* A subscription to utilize Alpaca's API is needed to run the AutoTrader Pro.
 * The AutoTrader Pro can only execute trades during market hours (9:30 AM - 4 PM).

 >![Evollution_AT_Bot](./Images/Screenshot%202022-07-08%20185712.jpg)